jissac/SDCND/Term1/EKF/README.md

 Jacobian

-### Root Mean Squared Error
+### Calculating Error
 In order to check how far the estimated result is from ground truth result, we use the Root Mean Squared Error (RMSE) calculation - an accuracy metric used to measure the deviation of the estimated state from the true state.
 The lower the RMSE, the higher the estimation accuracy.
-The formula is given by: